Charles2029/dashboardcharles/README.md

 GOOD TO KNOW: IN HTML, you'd pass a URL to the action attribute.
 This URL  would be the destination where your form data should be submitted (usually an API endpoint).
 However, in React, the action attribute is considered a special prop - meaning React builds on top of it to allow actions to be invoked.
 Behind the scenes, Server Actions create a POST API endpoint .
 This is why you don't need to create API endpoints manually when using ServerActions.

+Right now, we're not handling any errors.
+We'll do it in the next chapter.
+For now, let's move on to the next step.
+Right now, we're not handling any errors.
+We'll do it in the next chapter.
+For now, let's move on to the next step.

+## Further reading
+In this chapter, you learned how to use Server Actions to mutate data.
+You also learned how to use the revalidatePath API to revalidate the Next.js cache and redirect to redirect the user to a new page. mutate data mutate data